-The charges to the consolidated statement of profit and loss for 2023 and 2022 corresponding to depreciation of PP&E amounted to 7,219 thousand and 7,221 thousand euros, respectively (Note 16.d).
+The charges to the consolidated statement of profit and loss for 2024 corresponding to depreciation of PP&E decreased to 2,017 thousand euros (2023: 7,219 thousand euros) (Note 16.d).

-At December 31, 2023 and 2022, the Group assessed its PP&E items for the presence of any indications, both external as well as internal, which would require the performance of an impairment test.
-Subsequent to this analysis, the sole director of the Parent considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of PP&E items or perform any related impairment tests at December 31, 2023 and 2022.
+At December 31, 2024 and 2023, the Group assessed its PP&E for the presence of any indications, both external as well as internal, which would require the performance of an impairment test.
+Subsequent to this analysis, the sole director of the Parent considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of PP&E items or perform any related impairment tests at December 31, 2024 and 2023.

-At 2023 and 2022 year end, the Group had not fully depreciated any significant PP&E items.
+At 2024 and 2023 year end, the Group had not fully depreciated any significant PP&E items.